-It is interesting to note that Jesus did not enunciate the 10th commandment, and perhaps it is because—this is my opinion—the young man's conscience was so bothering him already that he interrupted Jesus, and wouldn't allow Him to get to the 10th commandment.
-And so, he interrupted Him—"Oh!
-I've done all these things!"—because he could begin to see where Jesus was headed, and his heart didn't want to face it.
+It is interesting to note that Jesus did not enunciate the 10th commandment, and perhaps it is because—this is my opinion—the young man's conscience was so bothering him already that he interrupted Jesus, and would not allow Him to get to the 10th commandment.
+He interrupted Him—"Oh!
+I've done all these things!"—because he could begin to see where Jesus was headed, and his heart did not want to face it.

 And so when we look at Jesus' answer, it was that the young man, in order to have life, could not completely give up what he most highly valued.

-Now in one sense this is advice for everybody.
-But, everybody doesn't value money in the same way the young man did.
+In one sense this is advice for everybody.
+But, everybody does not value money in the same way the young man did.
 So, it was specific advice for him, but the general advice is that we have to also give up what we value highly, if it different from what God values.
 Sometimes brethren, conversion can be a very hard process, but unless this young man did—give up, that is—he would not have life.

 Now think about this.
 What does a lot of money do for a person?
 It gives them an apparent measure of security, and the power to isolate themselves from others, even to the point of being a complete loner like Howard Hughes if one wants to.
 He had a fetish about being alone.
-He didn't want to be around people because they might infect him with germs.
-Most of us can't do that.
-Most of us don't even want to do it.
+He did not want to be around people because they might infect him with germs.
+Most of us cannot do that.
+Most of us do not even want to do it.
 But because Howard Hughes valued it so highly, and he had the power to do so, he separated himself from others.
-That's what money can do.
+That is what money can do.

-There's a principle here.
+There is a principle here.
 This is exactly what our values that are not in alignment with God's values give us the power to do.
-If we feel comfortable with them—that is, our values—it gives us the power to isolate ourselves from others to the extent that we are willing to do so.
+If we feel comfortable with our values, it gives us the power to isolate ourselves from others to the extent that we are willing to do so.

 And you see that heart, because of those values, will tend to pull us away from the others who have the common values.
 It is an interesting process.
-You see, that's not where life is.
+You see, that is not where life is.
 Life is where God's values are held and practiced.
-God is creating a family that enjoys being together.
-And one of the major elements that draws them together, and unifies them, is that they highly value the same basic principles of living.
+God is creating a family that enjoys being together, and one of the major elements that draws them together, and unifies them, is that they highly value the same basic principles of living.
 It is that simple.

 What this begins to show is why faith is so important to God's purpose.
 Jesus Christ is the central figure through whom God's purpose is being worked out.
 And it is not just that He was sacrificed for us, but what He preached.
-Haven't you heard somebody say, "Oh, those people really like Jesus."
+Have you not heard somebody say, "Oh, those people really like Jesus."
 It was what He said that got them upset, and led people to kill Him.
-It was His word that was so important.
+It was His Word that was so important.

-Do you realize that this is what he's talking about in this chapter, only He uses the term "manna," or bread.
-What is he talking about?
-He's talking about the Word of God that contains the values of God.
+Do you realize that this is what He is talking about in this chapter, only He uses the term "manna," or bread.
+What is He talking about?
+He is talking about the Word of God that contains the values of God.
 He said, "You have got to take Me into you, and eat Me," using Himself as an example of the Word of God.
 And He says there,

 Drop down to verse 63:

-John 6:63-64 "It is the Spirit that gives life.
-The flesh profits nothing.
-The words that I speak to you, they are spirit, and they are life.
-But there are some of you who do not believe..."
+John 6:63-64 "It is the Spirit who gives life; the flesh profits nothing.
+The words that I speak to you are spirit, and they are life.
+But there are some of you who do not believe."

-If we don't believe His word, His values will never be in us.
+If we do not believe His Word, His values will never be in us.
 We will never change.

-And I might add this, also—that this is what I meant earlier when I said that it isn't just that Jesus is our savior, it's that what He preached is what's important to those who are converted.
-And what He preached was the values of God—those things that we have to be converted to, changed to—and faith is what makes it possible, with the spirit of God, to have these things be a part of us.
+I might add this, also—that this is what I meant earlier when I said that it is not just that Jesus is our Savior, it is that what He preached is what is important to those who are converted.
+And what He preached was the values of God—those things that we have to be converted to, changed to—and faith is what makes it possible, with the Spirit of God, to have these things be a part of us.